 Scripting your video

 You also need to think about your script.
-Some people like to write a complete script while others prefer bullet points; however, when you’re starting out, I’d encourage you to write down everything that you want to say because this will help you ensure that you record enough footage.
-Time how long it takes you to read your script at a nice steady pace, and practice doing so.
+Some people like to write a complete script while others prefer bullet points.
+However, when starting out, I’d encourage you to write down everything that you want to say because this will help you ensure that you record enough footage.
+Time how long it takes you to read your script at a nice steady pace and practice doing so.

 Getting the key shots

 When thinking about creating a video there are usually a few key shots that pop into one’s head.
-These become the main clips that tell the story, and will need to be supported by B-roll footage that help set the scene.
+These become the main clips that tell the story and will need to be supported by B-roll footage that helps set the scene.

 You will be in a lot of the main footage, talking to the camera.
 Many vloggers do this with the camera handheld, often mounted on a mini-tripod.
 With a full-size tripod, you can be a bit further away with more of the background visible.